swigof/Bnuuy-Deliverance/README.md

 * If entities move more than a tile (8 pixels) at a time, the map collision detection and camera can fall apart.
 * Maps can only scroll vertically
-* Maps must have a width of 20 and a height between 19 and 409 inclusive
+* Maps must have a width of 20 and a height between 19 and 255 inclusive
-  * The min is because `camera_y` will always start with a value of 8 or more to buffer one line lower
+  * `camera_y` will always start with a value of 8 or more to buffer one line lower
-  * The max is to keep the map and its attributes within the bounds of a single ROM bank
 * The project Makefile builds spritesheets using png2asset
 * Sprites should be centered horizontally and vertically on their hitboxes
   * `-pw` and `-ph` in png2asset should be set to the distance from the center to the hitbox edge